 With locations all over Boston (a few even conveniently located in some of our favorite gyms—with more opening soon), Squeeze is yet another tasty pit stop to refuel your energy.
 Their made-to-order cold-pressed juices are the perfect way to make sure you’re getting your daily intake of vitamins and nutrients.
 Then again, their bowls, smoothies, and energy shots are packed to the brim with nutritional goodness, so any menu item is a solid choice.

 Priding themselves on being 100% organic and GMO-free, Revolution Juice hopes to educate and encourage a healthy lifestyle to its customers.
 Taking one look at the menu, we’d say they make it pretty easy to do just so.
 Everything from healthy, hearty soups to detoxifying juice cleanse packages, this Back Bay/South End (it’s kind of on the border) hot spot is definitely worth checking out.

 With names like F&%*ing Genius Blueberry Protein and OMG!
 My Favorite Juice, this Boston favorite is as hilariously creative as it is delicious.
-You can find a Juice Press at five different locations around the city, making it that much easier for us to get our hands on their tasty treats.
+You can find a Juice Press at six different locations around the city, making it that much easier for us to get our hands on their tasty treats.
 Looking for something to nosh on to compliment your juice of choice?
 Try the raw ravioli.
 S’good.